Sagrada Família (Barcelona Metro)

-Sagrada Família is a metro station in Barcelona Metro network.
+Sagrada Família (/ca/) is a metro station in Barcelona Metro network.
 It is named after the famous, and adjacent, Basílica i Temple Expiatori de la Sagrada Família, a church first designed by architect Antoni Gaudí and still under construction.
 It is served by TMB-operated Barcelona Metro lines L2 and L5.

 The station takes the form of two separate sections linked by a corridor within the paid area of the station complex.
 Both sections also have their own street entrances: